tylern4/clasqaDB/README.md

 ### December 2020
-* `qa.*/` directories have been moved to the subdirectory `qadb/`
+* `qa.*/` directories have been moved to the subdirectory `qadb/` `qadb/qa.inbending1` and `qadb/qa.inbending2` have been merged and renamed to `qadb/qa.rga_inbending`; furthermore, `qadb/qa.outbending` has been renamed to `qadb/qa.rga_outbending`
 * `data_table.dat` files replaced by `chargeTree.json` files
 * FC charge is now accessible in both Groovy and C++ classes; see examples
 * C++ and Groovy classes have been updated and synchronized
+  * several new methods added, especially for charge access
   * the methods `hasDefect` and/or `hasDefectName` have been changed such
     that:
     * `hasDefect` takes a defect *name* as an argument